 M-CP-C2.
-Implementation of M-CP-C2 requires the creation of the Testing/Treatment plan consistent with guidance from the California State Office of Historic Preservation, which would provide archaeological protocols to be employed immediately prior to project construction to test areas identified as potentially significant or having the potential to contain buried cultural resources.
+Implementation of M-CP-C2 requires the creation of the Testing/Treatment plan, which would provide archaeological protocols to be employed immediately prior to project construction to test areas identified as potentially significant or having the potential to contain buried cultural resources.
 If such areas might be unavoidable, mitigation measures would be proposed.